CalmyJane/MG_Organicer/readme.txt

 This tool is should provide a nice UI to easily manage your samples, assign human-readable names linked to the A0,A1.. wav-files and edit all parameters in the preset files.

 The pure code for decoding the preset-files can be found in the "Preset.py" File which contains a class that reads, parses and writes a presetfile.
-Feel free to use it for other projects!

 IMPORTANT: Make a backup-copy of your SD card before using this tool in case anything goes wrong!

+Created 07.12.2021 - All right reversed, use whatever you need from this code! :)